 - Anna is the link between books.
 She ages, changes jobs, moves around, and so on.
 While not plotted on the level of a soap opera, if you want to follow those changes as the author intended, read the books in order.

-While I definitely recommend these books (which I personally choose not binge, partly to savor and partly because of what I’m about to reveal), please be advised, they are not “beach reads” along the lines of Janet Evanovich’s Stephanie Plum books.
+While I definitely recommend these books (which I personally choose not to binge, partly to savor and partly because of what I’m about to reveal), please be advised, they are not “beach reads” along the lines of Janet Evanovich’s Stephanie Plum books.
 These are intense stories with gruesome murders (deconstructed after the fact, not experienced first person) filled with disturbing motives, and Anna often finds herself in serious harm’s way for extended sections of the story (and winds up with the scars to prove it).
 Lots of deaths, including (rarely) children and animals.
 Anna suffers losses and faces realistic struggles, both personally and professionally.

 Even so, I think I’m ready for Hunting Season.